 - (a) Licenses under this chapter shall be granted to individuals upon the qualification and successful examination of the individual applicant and shall specify the name to whom it is issued.
-A license, registration, or certificate granted under this chapter shall be on public display. - (b) A funeral establishment license issued under this chapter shall include the name of the funeral establishment, the name of the managing funeral director, and the name of the managing embalmer.
-The license shall be on public display. - (c) Every license, certification, and registration issued under this chapter shall be signed by the chair and executive director and shall be displayed in the place of business or employment of the licensee. - (d) Any person engaged in a business, profession, or practice licensed and regulated pursuant to this chapter shall do each of the following: - (1) Possess on his or her person, or be able to promptly produce, a legible and current board issued wallet license when performing any duty regulated pursuant to this chapter.
+A license, registration, or certificate granted under this chapter shall be on public display. - (b) A funeral establishment license issued under this chapter shall include the name of the funeral establishment, the name of the managing funeral director, the name of the managing embalmer, and the certificate of authority license number, if applicable.
+The license shall be on public display.